FCA Introduces New Anti-Greenwashing and Sustainability Disclosure Regulations for Portfolio Managers

 This proposal follows the FCA's introduction of SDR requirements for asset managers in November 2023.
 These initial requirements included an anti-greenwashing rule to ensure that sustainability-related product claims are accurate and verifiable.
 Additionally, the rules set guidelines for the naming and marketing of funds based on their sustainability characteristics and established a new labelling regime for sustainable investment products.
 By extending these rules to portfolio managers, the FCA aims to further enhance transparency and trust in the sustainability claims of investment products across the financial sector.

-While the initial SDR was developed primarily for retail investors, the new proposal would extend the requirements to firms that manage groups of investments for consumers.
-This includes wealth management services for individuals and model portfolios for retail investors.
 The FCA noted that firms offering portfolio management services to professional clients will not be subject to the naming and marketing requirements.
 This extension aims to ensure that retail investors receive clear and accurate information about the sustainability attributes of their investment products, enhancing their ability to make informed decisions.

 This regulation aims to prevent companies from engaging in greenwashing – a deceptive practice where unsubstantiated or exaggerated claims about sustainability are made to attract investors.